stijstev98/portfolio-website/webhook/README.md

 ## Security

 - Token-based authentication for webhook verification
-- Runs as non-root user in container
+- Runs with Docker socket access to manage containers
 - Only exposes necessary ports and volumes